dhoat30/inspiry-march-2021/wp-content/plugins/wp-smart-image-resize-pro/readme.txt

 == Changelog ==

+= 1.7.6.4 =

+* Fixed an issue with the Trim whitespace's border size option not working properly in GD.
+* Stability improvements

+= 1.7.6.3 =

+* Minor bugfixes

 = 1.7.6.2 =

-* Fixed a conflict in v1.7.6 causing some plugins admin pages to not load properly
+* Fixed an issue in v1.7.6 causing some plugins' assets to not load properly.

 = 1.7.6 =